 [JVET-J0021, Qualcomm, Technicolor]: out-of-loop dynamic range adaptation with harmonization of DRA scale and QP

 In this experiment DRA scales and scalar quantizer harmonization proposed in JVET-J0021/22 is studied.
+The CC-DRA scale S2cxY is adjusted by a multiplication factor S3cxQP to preserve a luma/chroma bit allocation assumed by the core coding design for a given QP settings introduced by chroma QP offset table.